By using this site, you agree to the Privacy Policy and Terms of Use.

 • Each spinal level controls specific body regions through 31 pairs of spinal nerves

-• Cervical spine dysfunction can affect breathing, arm function, and cause headaches
+• Cervical spine dysfunction can potentially affect breathing, arm function, and cause headaches

-• Lumbar and sacral nerves control leg movement, bladder, and reproductive functions
+• Lumbar and sacral nerves control leg movement and pelvic organ functions

 Frequently asked questions